iree-org/iree/docs/get_started/getting_started_windows_cmake.md

-# Getting Started on Linux with CMake
+# Getting Started on Windows with CMake

 <!--
 Notes to those updating this guide: